top of page

 Large White Choko

-This lesser-known variety is a bit of a garden gem.
-While it comes from the same Mesoamerican origins as the green choko — cultivated for centuries by the Aztecs and Mayans — the white version is far less common and often considered a heritage or heirloom variety.
+This lesser-known variety is a garden gem.
+While it comes from Mesoamerican origins like the green choko—cultivated for centuries by the Aztecs and Mayans—the white version is far less common and often considered a heritage or heirloom variety.

 So, what makes it special?

-• It’s a great talking point – Most people have never seen a white choko before.
-Perfect for garden tours or sparking curiosity among visitors.
+• A Great Talking Point: Most people have never seen a white choko before.
+It's perfect for garden tours or sparking curiosity among visitors.

-• A stunning climber – White chokos look gorgeous trailing up fences, archways, or climbing trees.
+• A Stunning Climber: White chokos look beautiful trailing up fences, archways, or climbing trees.

-• Hardy and productive – Like its green cousin, it grows like it’s on a mission.
-We’ve had ours take over multiple archways and produce fruit like mad, even in tough soil conditions.
+• Hardy and Productive: Like its green cousin, it grows aggressively.
+We've had ours take over multiple archways and produce fruit abundantly, even in challenging soil conditions.

-• Stores well – Once picked, they last a decent while, which makes them perfect for batch cooking, preserving, or gifting.
+• Stores Well: Once picked, they last a decent while, making them perfect for batch cooking, preserving, or gifting.

-They’re not mass-produced commercially, which makes them a rare find, especially here in Australia.
-If you’re after something productive, edible, and just a little bit special, this is the variety to grow.
+They are not mass-produced commercially, making them a rare find, especially here in Australia.
+If you’re seeking something productive, edible, and a little special, this is the variety to grow.

 How to Grow White Chokos (Even If You’re a Beginner)

-Chokos are one of the easiest things to grow if you give them room.
-Whether you’re in a small backyard or a sprawling food forest, here’s what they need:
+Chokos are among the easiest plants to grow if provided with enough space.
+Whether you’re in a small backyard or pruning a sprawling food forest, here’s what they need:

 • A bit of compost or aged manure

-To make it ridiculously easy for you, we’ve put together a FREE White Choko Growing Guide, with tips, troubleshooting, and what to expect from season to season.
+To make it easier for you, we’ve put together a FREE White Choko Growing Guide, with tips, troubleshooting, and what to expect from season to season.

 FREE: Choko Recipe Sampler Booklet